-The Incredibles 2 is one of the most anticipated sequels we can think of.
+THE INCREDIBLES 2 is one of the most anticipated sequels we can think of.
 The first film was in theaters years before the current superhero boom, and nailed the Marvel formula before the MCU existed – and the end promised a showdown between a new villain and a family which finally embraced their nature.

-Now, after 14 years, the wait is finally over, as The Incredibles 2 opens on June 15.
+Now, after 14 years, the wait is finally over, as THE INCREDIBLES 2 opens on June 15.
 Many sequels that turn up after more than five years struggle to reconnect with the original audience.
 There are exceptions, however – great sequels which are far more successful than we could have hoped.
 Let’s take a look back at some of the best sequels which took at least a decade to arrive.
 (Spoiler: there are a lot of Pixar films on this list.)

-Men in Black 3
+Men In Black

-Release: 2012 (10 Years Later) Stars: Will Smith, Tommy Lee Jones, Josh Brolin, Jemaine Clement Thanks to the unexpectedly perfect chemistry between Will Smith and Tommy Lee Jones, Men in Black is one of the most popular franchises in sci-fi.
+Release: 2012 (10 Years Later) Stars: Will Smith, Tommy Lee Jones, Josh Brolin, Jemaine Clement Thanks to the unexpectedly perfect chemistry between Will Smith and Tommy Lee Jones, MEN IN BLACK is one of the most popular franchises in sci-fi.
 (Outrageous action and wild special effects don’t hurt either.)
 Due to a long, strange, and difficult development process this third film took far longer to make than anyone expected.
 It proved to be worth the wait thanks to a heartwarming story and Josh Brolin’s stellar performance as a young Jones.

 Star Wars: The Force Awakens

-The Star Wars franchise is on a one-per-year run now, but for most of its history the series took long breaks.
-There were 16 years between Return of the Jedi and The Phantom Menace, so the ten-year span between the end of the prequels and the debut of The Force Awakens passed by like a nice summer day.
-The Force Awakens was exactly the revival needed to draw audiences and critics back to the series.
+Release: 2015 (10 Years Later) Stars: Daisy Ridley, John Boyega, Harrison Ford, Adam Driver The STAR WARS franchise is on a one-per-year run now, but for most of its history the series took long breaks.
+There were 16 years between RETURN OF THE JEDI and THE PHANTOM MENACE, so the ten-year span between the end of the prequels and the debut of THE FORCE AWAKENS passed by like a nice summer day.
+THE FORCE AWAKENS was exactly the revival needed to draw audiences and critics back to the series.
 Set 30 years after Return of the Jedi, the film featured great work from the ensemble cast, stylish direction from J.J.
-Abrams, and a blend of the new and familiar that was exactly what Star Wars needed.
+Abrams, and a blend of the new and familiar that was exactly what STAR WARS needed.

 Toy Story 3

 Release: 2010 (11 Years Later) Stars: Tom Hanks, Tim Allen, Joan Cusack, Don Rickles It was Pixar’s debut theatrical feature in 1995, and it has since been seen as one of the greatest animated films in history, and its two sequels have also helped escalate it to what many consider the greatest animated series in history.
 The third film, initially planned as the conclusion until the announcement in 2017 that a fourth would be released, didn’t hit theaters until 11 years after its predecessor and it’s been one of the most acclaimed animated films ever.
 Thanks to its ensemble voice cast’s performances, stellar animation and more somber tone befitting of a finale, it became the second of Pixar’s films to earn both a Best Animated Feature and Best Picture nomination at the Oscars, only winning the latter while also being nominated for three other awards, winning a second for Best Original Song.